The Record

 What we actively do:

-- Encryption in transit.
-Every connection between your browser, our backend, our database, and our model provider is encrypted.
+- Protected in transit.
+Every connection between your browser, our backend, our database, and our model provider is encrypted while traveling, so eavesdroppers on the network cannot read it.

 - Zero-day protection.
 No system can promise that.
 We patch dependencies and follow upstream security advisories.